RuolunWeng/faust2smartphone/README.md

    _in Xcode or Android Studio project, DspFaust is added, create your own interface.

-2) For iOS specific fuction
+2) For iOS specific function

     "-osc" for OSC support

-    "-iosmotion" to generate a project with Motion support.
+    "-iosmotion" to generate a project with Motion support and Cue interface.

     [Motion.lib created by Christophe Lebreton].